Asking: $ 875,000

 - Teak hi-lo table

-The galley is tucked to the port side just forward of the salon, which is separated by a large Corian counter top peninsula and overhead galley cabinets with flybridge dumbwaiter access.
-Wrapping around the U-shaped counter of the galley you will find a dishwasher, a double-bowl sink, a ceramic three burner cooktop with custom pot holders, an oven below, a convection microwave overhead, and trash drawer.
+The galley is tucked to the port side just forward of the salon, which is separated by a large granite counter top peninsula and overhead galley cabinets with flybridge dumbwaiter access.
+Wrapping around the U-shaped counter of the galley you will find a stainless steel double-bowl sink, a ceramic three burner cooktop with custom pot holders, a convection microwave overhead, and trash drawer.
 Teak cabinets fill in the rest of the galley including a storage compartment just forward of the cook top that can accommodates a full range of saucepans.
 Across to the opposing starboard side is a dish storage compartment, additional storage drawers, and a full-sized side-by-side refrigerator/freezer.

 - Sharp convection microwave oven